By Dr. Jacqueline Winkelmann, pediatric hospitalist at CHOC

 There are three key components to muscle building: calories, resistance training and rest.
-The American Academy of Pediatrics Committee on Sports Medicine and Fitness recommends exercises focusing on core strength, balance and agility for pre-adolescent athletes, and only after puberty should they consider adding muscle bulk.
+The American Academy of Pediatrics Committee on Sports Medicine and Fitness recommends exercises focusing on stretching, core strength, balance and agility for pre-adolescent athletes, and only after puberty should they consider adding muscle bulk.

 Increase calorie intake by 300-500 calories per day with a little extra protein.
 To increase calories:

 ~ aim to eat 5-9 times per day